List of Cyborg 009 characters: 00 Cyborgs

-Originally from Russia, Ivan was born with a severe illness which his father Gamo, a famous brain surgeon, tried to cure but went mad trying to do so.
-Gamo performed numerous brain enhancement processes on Ivan in his attempt to cure him which granted the young child a mental capacity far exceeding that of a normal human.
-However, the implants were inserted against the wishes of Ivan's mother, Erika (whom Gamo killed in the manga).
+Originally from Russia, infant Ivan Whisky, known as Ivan Asimov in the English dub of the 2001 anime, was born with a severe brain illness.
+His father, famous brain surgeon Gamo Whisky, was driven to madness trying to cure his son, performing numerous experimental brain enhancement processes.
+These procedures granted Ivan a mental capacity far exceeding that of a normal human.
+Ivan's mother Erika protested the enhancement procedures, which led to Gamo murdering her in his madness.
 Ivan's enhanced brain gives him several psychic powers, including, telepathy, telekinesis, and extrasensory perception.
-However, due to the incredible amount of energy the infant expends with every psychic function, it is necessary for him to sleep as long as several days at a time in order to return to functionality.
+However, using his abilities to any significant degree quickly tires out his infant body.
+This causes him to sleep for several days at a time in order to recover his energy.
+It is implied in some continuities that, because of his cyborg enhancements, Ivan will never physically age and will remain an infant for the rest of his life.

-Ivan would later fall into the custody of Black Ghost, who dubbed him the first member of the organization's 00-Cyborg program.
-He was one of the 00 Cyborgs who were frozen until more advanced technology and procedures were developed.
+When Gamo abandoned Ivan to Black Ghost, Ivan was further modified and designated Cyborg 001, replacing Jet Link, who instead became 002.
+He was one of the 00 Cyborgs who were cryogenically frozen until more advanced technology and procedures were developed.
 While still a pacifier-sucking infant, he is talented in scientific analysis and can telepathically converse at an adult level.
-He acts as the 00 Cyborgs central command and emergency psychokinetic defense.